/

 Are there mid-contract price rises?

 Yes.
-For broadband bought on or after 10 April 2024, BT says the monthly price rises by £4 each 31 March.
-Some older out of contract customers are also being moved onto pounds and pence terms, so always check your notice and price guide.
+For broadband bought on or after 10 April 2024, BT says the monthly price rises by £4 each 31 March while you are inside your minimum term.
+BT has also moved some older out of contract customers onto pounds and pence terms in 2026, so always check your notice and price guide.

 Is it hard to switch away from BT?